certified-spec/specPy/README.md

-The **specpy** python package contains different modules providing functionality related with the **spec** software (by Certified Scientific Software)
+The **specPy** python package contains different modules providing functionality related with the **spec** software (by Certified Scientific Software)

 **spec** is an application by *Certified Scientific Software*